dvsa/appdev-java11-starter-template/README.md

     # DVSA Azure Tenant ID
     azure_tenant_id: [populate as appropriate]

+## Running The API Locally
+- Create the config directory and `settings.yaml` file
+- Run the JettyLocalRunner class (use the IntelliJ [Env plugin](https://plugins.jetbrains.com/plugin/7861-envfile) to point to the config.yaml file)
+  - Update VM options as specified above
+- Using [Postman](https://www.postman.com) hit the two example end-points
+  - `localhost:8000/1.0/version`
+  - `localhost:8000/1.0/helloworld`
+- Standard debugging is possible anywhere within the code just add a breakpoint

 ## Maven Commands
 Use the following Maven commands to run various project Lifecycle Goals: